Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 Through analysis of the outcomes for children and young people with additional needs and disabilities into adulthood, including the higher than national average of independent and non-maintained provision, we have further developed our approach to place-based commissioning and have invested in provision and services that allow children and young people to stay closer to home and grow and thrive as part of their community.
 This is scaffolded by the Working Younger collaboration between Children with Disabilities and Adult Social Care which enables planning to take place at an earlier age so that young people and their families have more time to make decisions and engage with professionals about what their options are in adulthood.

-Professionals within the Inclusion and Additional Needs service are working together with Social Care colleagues to identify and reduce numbers of those who may be at risk of becoming NEET when transitioning to post 16 education or training.
+Professionals within the Inclusion and Additional Needs service are working together with Social Care colleagues to identify and reduce numbers of those who may be at risk of becoming Not in Education Employment or Training (NEET) when transitioning to post 16 education or training.
 This include young people who may be vulnerable to exploitation, as well as Care Leavers.
 This helps to focus resources at those that need it most.

 What we will strengthen over next three years